 Gonadotropin-releasing hormone agonists and antagonists (Gn-RH agonists and Gn-RH antagonists) reduce estrogen and other hormone levels to a menopause-like state.
 This may lead to less endometriosis pain.
 It is taken as a pill, nasal spray, or injection.
 These prescriptions generally cannot be taken long-term.
 Most doctors recommend Gn-RH agonists be taken for only 6 months at a time.
 Gn-RH antagonists have fewer side effects.
 These are relatively new drugs used for endometriosis and less commonly prescribed.2,4,7

 Danocrine (danazol) is another drug used to treat endometriosis pain.
 It is a man-made steroid that has a complex action on hormones.
-Ultimately, it stops the ovaries from working, decreases estrogen, and increases hormone levels.
+Ultimately, it stops the ovaries from working and decreases estrogen.
 This decrease in estrogen can shrink endometriosis lesions.
 It may also prevent these from thickening and breaking down, which decreases pain.2

 What are the possible side effects of hormone therapy?